etternagame/etterna/extern/curl/docs/MANUAL.md

     url = "http://help.with.curl.com/curlhelp.html"

 You can specify another config file to be read by using the `-K`/`--config` flag.
-If you set config file name to `-` it'll read the config from stdin, which can be handy if you want to hide options from being visible in process tables etc:
+If you set config file name to `-` it will read the config from stdin, which can be handy if you want to hide options from being visible in process tables etc: